 The legal profession has undergone dramatic changes in the past decade.
 Companies rely more heavily than ever on their in-house law departments.
-Recognizing this change, the Lowell Milken Institute is sponsoring the Program on In-House Counsel, which will provide UCLA Law students with courses on the role of in-house counsel, including understanding the ethical issues faced by in-house lawyers and the relationship between in-house lawyers and outside firms.
+Recognizing this change, the Lowell Milken Institute is sponsoring the Program on In-House Counsel, which provides UCLA Law students with courses on the role of in-house counsel, including understanding the ethical issues faced by in-house lawyers and the relationship between in-house lawyers and outside firms.
 The Program on In-House Counsel connects UCLA School of Law students with in-house departments and provides law students with the experience of working directly with in-house counsel.
 More importantly, the Program sensitizes students to the business, legal and ethical challenges faced by in-house departments.

 The Program on In-House Counsel serves the academic community though the development of the In-House Counsel Scholarship Database.
 The database provides research and resources on the changing role of in-house counsel by compiling a comprehensive list of significant academic articles addressing the role of in-house counsel.